theozebua/telegram-bot-for-snort/README.md

   ./alert-bot.sh
 ```

-And then try to attack your device like ping or something.
+And then try to attack your device like ping or something else.
 Example
 ```bash
   ping 192.168.1.1